Hurry up Mr Vice President, I've got a train to catch

 Apart from officially swearing in Biden for his second term in office, the Supreme Court justice had other business to attend to: signing copies of her new autobiography at a New York City bookstore a few hours later.

-Biden's office scheduled the swearing-in for 8 a.m.
-EST/1 p.m.
-British Time to allow Sotomayor, the first Hispanic on the nation's highest court, enough time to catch a train for a three-hour ride to New York.
+Biden's office scheduled the swearing-in for 8 a.m. to allow Sotomayor, the first Hispanic on the nation's highest court, enough time to catch a train for a three-hour ride to New York.

-On Sunday at 2:30 p.m./1730 GMT, Sotomayor had been due to speak at a Barnes & Noble bookstore in Manhattan and sign copies of her memoir, "My Beloved World."
+On Sunday afternoon at 2:30 p.m., Sotomayor was due to speak at a Barnes & Noble bookstore in Manhattan and sign copies of her memoir, "My Beloved World."

 Before Sotomayor departed, Biden made clear he appreciated her sticking around to give him the oath of office.

-"I wanted to explain to you what a wonderful honour it was and how much out of her way the justice had to go," Biden said after the short event, attended by family and about 120 guests.
+"I wanted to explain to you what a wonderful honor it was and how much out of her way the justice had to go," Biden said after the short event attended by family and about 120 guests.

 "She is due in New York.
 She has to leave right now, so I apologize," Biden said.
 "We are going to walk out, you see her car's waiting so she can catch a train I hope I haven't caused her to miss."